Microsoft-Web/HOL-ASPNETWebForms/HOL.md

 1. Double-click the **Setup.cmd** file in this folder to install the Visual Studio code snippets.

-If you are not familiar with the Visual Studio Code Snippets, and want to learn how to use them, you can refer to the appendix from this document 'Appendix: Using Code Snippets'.
+If you are not familiar with the Visual Studio Code Snippets, and want to learn how to use them, you can refer to the appendix from this document **'Appendix: Using Code Snippets'**.

 ## Exercises ##